Sinch AB: Mblox

-Mblox Inc. was a global company that provided a Carrier-grade SaaS-based mobile messaging platform to enterprises, including global one-way and two-way SMS, MMS, push notifications, ring-tones, shortcodes and virtual mobile numbers.
+Mblox Inc. was a global company, architected by William "Chip" Hoffman, that provided a Carrier-grade, global mobile messaging platform to enterprises, including global one-way and two-way SMS, MMS, push notifications, ring-tones, shortcodes and virtual mobile numbers.
 Mblox Ltd. was founded in 1999, by Andrew Bud in London, England.
-In 2003, MBlox, Ltd. was acquired by a newly restructured and capitalized Mobilesys, Inc. Founded by David Coelho, the company assumed the name MBlox, Inc. at Andrew Bud's insistence and operated dual headquarters in Sunnyvale, California, and London, England.
+In 2002, MBlox, Ltd. was acquired by a newly restructured and capitalized Mobilesys, Inc. Founded by David Coelho, the company assumed the name MBlox, Inc. at Andrew Bud's insistence and operated dual headquarters in Sunnyvale, California, and London, England.
 This transaction was spearheaded by Q-Advisors, a boutique investment bank founded by Michael Quinn in 2001 and located in Denver, Colorado.
 The CEO of mBlox, Inc. was William "Chip" Hoffman, who architected and executed the transaction with the help of Gary Cuccio (Chairman), and Jay Emmet (COO).
 The new company - Mblox Inc. – became the world leader in SMS technology use and carrier clearing and billing, growing from $1.75 million in 2002 to over $2 billion in pro forma revenue by April 2004 (19 months).
 This growth was primarily organic with geographic expansion into over 30 countries, including London, San Francisco, Atlanta, Stockholm, Paris, Munich, Madrid, Singapore, Manila, and Sydney.

 In 2003, the company acquired carrier-grade message delivery capabilities through the purchase of an SMSC from Comverse.
 After stepping down in mid-2004, William "Chip" Hoffman handed the reins to then-Chairman Gary Cuccio, former Senior Executive with Pacific Telesis, and COO of the wildly successful Omnipoint Wireless.
 Cuccio added the CEO role to his chairmanship.

 From 2005 to 2006, the company opened offices in Singapore and Australia.
 The year 2009 was marked by the opening of the Milan office, Italy.